Please see the Knee Pain page for advice on management of all types of knee pain.

 Investigations

-Patient must have a shoulder 3 view x-ray (AP/lateral and axilla) – NO FRACTURE
+Patient must have a shoulder 3 view x-ray (AP/lateral and axilla) – this should not show any fractures

 Soft tissue imaging (MRI & US) should NOT be requested prior to XR imaging and are not required prior to referral.